ValeP314/pp4-future-home/README.md

 * US07: Manage posts:
     - As a Site Admin I can create, read, update and delete posts so that I can manage my listings.
 * US08: Confirm bookings.
-    - As a Site Admin I can approve or disapprove bookings so that I can manage time slot efficiently.
+    - As a Site Admin I can approve or disapprove bookings so that I can manage time slot efficiently. - Not implemented
 * US09: Approve questions.
     - As a Site Admin I can approve questions so that I can review its content before it is posted.
 * US10: Ask questions.